-Neal Rubin: How a man with 13 DUIs is on the street and driving again
+Rubin: How a man with 13 DUIs is out and driving again

 The Mount Clemens man who qualified for his 14th drunken-driving conviction last week has not had a valid driver’s license since 1983.